jharsh1202/mark-my-review_android/README.md

 3. now click on 'create QR' button if you want to generate and download QR code for same form you created.
 (QR Image gets downloaded in directory 'Android/data/com.example.markmyreview' )

+Just clone this directory and make commits as you wish Happy learning!!

+This app uses

-edit the manifest file as:
+Edit the manifest file as:
 ```
 <?xml version="1.0" encoding="utf-8"?>
 <manifest xmlns:android="http://schemas.android.com/apk/res/android"